OpenEvalProject/evals/manuscripts/elife-50651/v1/manuscript.md

 ## Abstract

 The laboratory rat was the first mammal domesticated for research purposes.
-It is descended from wild Norway rats, Rattus norvegicus , which despite their name likely originated in Asia.
+It is descended from wild Norway rats, Rattus norvegicus, which despite their name likely originated in Asia.
 Exceptionally adaptable, these rodents now inhabit almost all environments on Earth, especially near human settlements where they are often seen as pests.
 The laboratory rat thrives in captivity, and its domestication has produced many inbred and outbred lines that are used for different purposes, including medical trials and behavioral studies.
-Differences between wild Norway rats and their laboratory counterparts were first noted in the early 20 th century and led some researchers to later question its value as a model organism.
+Differences between wild Norway rats and their laboratory counterparts were first noted in the early 20th century and led some researchers to later question its value as a model organism.
 While these views are probably unjustified, the advanced domestication of the laboratory rat does suggest that resuming studies of wild rats could benefit the wider research community.

 ## Introduction